 Sastry started her career at NPR on the flagship newsmagazine All Things Considered.
 In this role, Sastry led the show's social media team, was the lead producer for the 25th anniversary of the Los Angeles Riots series and reported in the Southwest and Mexico with Melissa Block and Elissa Nadworny for the special series Our Land.

 She's worked as a producer for Marketplace and Press Play at KCRW, and her work has appeared in NPR's Life Kit, Morning Edition, Weekend All Things Considered and ABC News.

-Sastry is a founder and leader of the NPR Women of Color Mentorship Program.
+Sastry is a co-founder of the Marginalized Genders and Intersex People of Color Mentorship Program at NPR.
 She and her co-founders received the NPR Diversity Success employee award for their work in 2018.
 She was also part of the inaugural 2018 Online News Association Journalism Mentorship Collaborative and has spoken about mentorship at Werk It: A Women's Podcast Festival and the Third Coast International Audio Festival.

 In 2019, Sastry was named an AIR New Voices Scholar.

 Hailing from the San Francisco Bay Area, Sastry earned her bachelor's degree in political science from the University of California, Berkeley and graduated with honors from the Columbia University Graduate School of Journalism.